Kronstadt–Toulon naval visits: Toulon

 On 13 October 1893 the Russian Navy repaid the Kronstadt visit with a visit by a squadron under Rear Admiral Theodor Avellan to the French naval base at Toulon.
-The Russian battleship Imperator Nikolai I from the Baltic was joined by the cruiser Pamiat Azova from Cadiz and the cruisers Admiral Nakhimov and Rynda travelling from the United States.
+The Russian battleship Imperator Nikolai I from the Baltic was joined by the cruiser Pamiat Azova from Cádiz and the cruisers Admiral Nakhimov and Rynda travelling from the United States.
 The gunboat Terets later joined the squadron in port, from the Mediterranean.
 The strength of the squadron sent was an indication of the political importance of the visit, which served to seal the mutual defence pact signed by the countries.
 In France the visit was viewed as more serious than that at Kronstadt and was perceived to formally end the period of French diplomatic isolation.

-The response of the French public was enthusiastic, by some estimates 300,000 people travelled to the town to welcome the squadron with some 165,000 railway tickets sold.
+The response of the French public was enthusiastic.
+By some estimates 300,000 people travelled to the town to welcome the squadron with some 165,000 railway tickets sold.
 This overwhelmed the town, which had only 70,000 residents, and led to food and water shortages.
 Many thousands were forced to sleep in the open, on boats or in carriages.
-The town's sewerage provision was inadequate and a writer in the British medical journal The Lancet raised concerns about a possible epidemic.
+Also, the town's sewerage provision was inadequate and a writer in the British medical journal The Lancet raised concerns about a possible epidemic.

 The huge crowds lined the harbour, part of which was renamed "Kronstadt Quay", and sang the Russian national anthem.
 Numerous speeches were given by admirals, ministers and diplomats, commemorative plates were produced, celebratory songs performed and poems read by schoolchildren.
 Avellan was presented with jewellery including 2,300 bracelets embossed with "Cronstadt et Toulon" and the dates of the two visits, as presents for officers' wives and daughters.
 Avellan's officers afterwards toured France and visited Paris.

 Russia was keen to increase its influence in the Mediterranean and during the visit entered discussions with the French government over the leasing of naval bases on the Mediterranean coast.
-Despite some enthusiasm (and even a suggestion that the countries could maintain a joint Mediterranean Fleet) no agreement was reached.
+Despite some enthusiasm (and even a suggestion that the countries could maintain a joint Mediterranean Fleet), no agreement was reached.
 After the Toulon visit Avellan took his squadron to the Eastern Mediterranean in an attempt to pressure Greece and Turkey into granting Russia a naval base on their territory.
 Avellan's ships lay off Piraeus for three months, keen to secure a coaling station on the isles of Poros where the Russian government owned land.
 British diplomatic pressure prevented this from happening and afterwards the Russian Navy, distracted by the 1894 outbreak of the First Sino-Japanese War, shifted its focus to the Pacific and Arctic.
 Britain responded to the Toulon visit by dispatching a squadron to visit the Italian naval base at La Spezia, keen to maintain Italian friendship against a possible Franco-Russian threat in the Mediterranean.

 Leo Tolstoy was critical of the naval visits in his 1894 essay Christianity and Patriotism.
 He considered the demonstrations of patriotism and friendship as contrived and regarded the sentiments shown during speeches as absurd.